pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

    1 "0x5642fa82c240"
 ```

-Once we had the frequencies of certain objects, we focused on one of the objects with an extremely high frequency, such as `0x5642f933aa80`.
+Once we had frequencies of certain objects, we focused on one of the objects with an extremely high frequency, such as `0x5642f933aa80`.
 We needed to find out the class of this object, so we searched through the raw dump again using `ag` ([the Silver Searcher](https://github.com/ggreer/the_silver_searcher)).

 ```bash
 $ ag --mmap 0x5642f933aa80 heap_dump_after_gc | grep '"type":"CLASS"'